These Memories Won’t Last

 For the interactive Web comic These Memories Won’t Last, an “infinite canvas” written in HTML5 while he was in Vienna on an artist-in-residence program, Campbell adopted a style that’s dramatically different from his brightly-colored, hyperkinetic earlier work.
 This comic recounts the life story of his Hungarian-born grandfather (shown above) in a way that’s hazy, almost dreamlike.
 Ladislav (later Jim) Szoke had a rich life, emigrating from central Europe to Australia, fighting in World War II — but when we meet him he has slipped into dementia from Alzheimer’s disease.
 Poignant and hauntingly evocative, These Memories Won’t Last leads us to reflect on the fragile nature of memory and the meaning it gives to our lives.

-In 2018, Stu Campbell was the subject of the Australian Broadcasting Commission documentary “Cyber Dreaming.”
+In 2018, Stu Campbell was the subject of the Australian Broadcasting Corporation documentary “Cyber Dreaming.”

 “He's done so in a way that pushes the webcomic form to the limit.
 As the reader scrolls, panels and words drift slowly down and across the screen to a perfectly synched audio track, gradually disappearing as they go.
 Once each panel has faded, it's gone — no scrollbacks.
 The melancholy device balances Campbell's goofy drawing style, which might at first seem unsuitable for the material.
 He likes to overexaggerate features and draw fantastical images, depicting his grandfather's mind as a rope that sometimes strangles him.
 In one memorable panel the rope wraps itself around Jim and tugs him back into memories of World War II.